 These charcoal gummies contain both activated charcoal and grape juice.
 Keep in mind when searching for a grape juice you purchase one that is 100% grape juice that doesn’t contain any added sugars.
 Form the gummies in fun shapes so your kids will feel encouraged to eat their remedy candies!

+Don’t have an Instant Pot?
+Try this recipe!
 This chicken noodle soup is more than your traditional grandmother’s recipe.
 It contains a few upgrades that make it an excellent meal when combating the flu.

 Firstly, the broth will help add protein and fat into your body without upsetting your stomach.
 Further, this soup is infused with lemon juice which both helps enhance the flavor of the soup but also provides your body with vitamin C which in turn makes your immune system strong.
 Lastly, it’s also chock full of other healthy ingredients such as chopped carrot and sliced chicken breasts.